Byron/gitoxide/cargo-features.md

    * Due to async client-networking not being implemented for most transports, this one supports only the 'git' transport.
 It uses, however, a fully asynchronous networking implementation which can serve a real-world example on how to implement custom async transports.
 * **small**
-    * As small as it can possibly be, no threading, no fast sha1, log based progress only, no cleanup of temporary files on interrupt, rust based zlib implementation.
+    * As small as it can possibly be, no threading, no fast sha1, log based progress only, rust based zlib implementation.
     * no networking, local operations only.

 ### gitoxide-core